ipo-exe/zenith/principles.md

 - Don’t confuse visibility with impact — align both;
 - Let refinement support relevance to the public, not to you;

----

-## 3. GRACE
-**Give Results A Clear Elegance**
+## 3. GRACE - Give Results A Clear Elegance

-**Equation**

-Beauty = Value

-**Explanation**
 Make the work beautiful.
 Let every output — figure, text, report, dataset, codebase — carry a sense of elegance, clarity, and expressive form.
 Beauty gives meaning to the effort.
 A well-crafted diagram, a thoughtfully named function, a clean layout — all elevate the work beyond mere utility.
 Use creativity, visual clarity, and narrative style to inspire.
 Let the result reflect care.

+**Equation**
+Beauty = Value

 **Implications**
 _Beauty is value made visible — and preferred._